TunerTime is a tool for visualizing sound, a detail-oriented augmentation for the human ear. It can be used to tune pianos, and for many other uses.

 Background noises (talking, etc) show up as intermittent phase discrepancies.

-If you output through an external (i.e., bluetooth) speaker, then the doppler effect is visible clear as day if you move the Android device relative to the speaker.
+If you output through an external (i.e., bluetooth) speaker or a second Android device, then the doppler effect is visible clear as day if you move the Android device relative to the speaker.

 When changing frequencies, the strobe display updates faster than the audio output buffer, so often there will be some period of the previous frequency visible on the new strobe.
 This is clearest when using cent+/cent- to change the tone.